Public and Patients

 - Focus on involvement and engagement for Driver Projects (exemplar research studies)

 - Driver Projects are exemplar studies where ICODA is working in close partnership with data contributors to bring together datasets to address specific research questions.
 These projects provide an opportunity to ensure Community Engagement and Public and Patient Involvement is embedded from the outset.

 “A diverse and inclusive public involvement community is vital if research is relevant to population needs and provides better health outcomes for all.
 Working effectively with the public and patients and advocates from a wide range of different cultural contexts is essential to the work of ICODA and key to achieving their aims of delivering world-leading research that is transparent and demonstrates trustworthiness.”

 Director of VOCAL, Wellcome Engagement Fellow

 As we move forward with our strategy, we are keen to ensure that it is fit for purpose and reflects the perspective of different communities.
 We therefore invite comments and feedback and also are keen to hear from individuals and organisations that are interested in keeping in touch or getting involved in our work going forward.
 Please contact us using this form:

 We are committed to transparency across all our activities.
 We provide information about all research projects that have been approved to take place in the ICODA Workbench, including information about the researchers involved.
 We also provide information about applications that have not been allowed.

 We will also give updates on any findings and publications from research undertaken using the ICODA Workbench.

 We know how important it is to recognise the contribution of trial participants, patients and the public who allow data about them to be used in research.
-We encourage researchers to acknowledge this contribution through our attribution policy which will be published here soon.
+We encourage researchers to acknowledge this contribution through our Attribution policy.